Jayson Nix

 Jayson Truitt Edward Nix (born August 26, 1982) is an American former professional baseball utility player.
 He played in Major League Baseball (MLB) for the Colorado Rockies, Chicago White Sox, Cleveland Indians, Toronto Blue Jays, New York Yankees, Philadelphia Phillies, Pittsburgh Pirates, and Kansas City Royals.
-He is the current assistant coach for the Los Angeles Angels.

-His older brother, Laynce Nix, has also played in MLB.
+His older brother, Laynce Nix, also played in MLB.

 Early life

 Nix was born in Dallas, Texas, and still makes his offseason home there.
 He attended Midland High School in Midland, Texas.

 Professional career

-The Colorado Rockies selected Nix as a sandwich pick (44th overall) between the first and second rounds of the 2001 Major League Baseball Draft as compensation for not signing their first round pick in the 2000 Major League Baseball Draft (Matt Harrington).
+The Colorado Rockies selected Nix as a sandwich pick (44th overall) between the first and second rounds of the 2001 Major League Baseball draft as compensation for not signing their first round pick in the 2000 Major League Baseball draft (Matt Harrington).

 Colorado Rockies

 Nix began the 2008 season as the Colorado Rockies starting second baseman but over the next month, he saw his playing time diminish.
 On April 26, 2008, Nix was designated for assignment.
 He had played in 17 games and batted .111 with no home runs.
 On April 30 he cleared waivers and was sent outright to Triple-A.

 Nix while with the Toronto Blue Jays in 2011.

 Nix was batting .300 with 17 home runs and 49 RBI for the Sky Sox in 2008 when his minor league season ended as a result of his being selected for the 2008 USA Olympic Baseball Team.

 In the team's third game at the Olympics, against Cuba, Nix hit a solo home run in the eighth inning.
 While leading off the eleventh inning with runners on first and second as per Olympic rules, Nix fouled a ball off his left eye.
 He left the game for the hospital and missed the rest of the Beijing Games.
 Team USA lost, 5–4, to the defending champions in eleven innings.